The role of cybersecurity due diligence in Mergers and Acquisitions (M&A)

 In any given year, thousands of deals occur worldwide in various industries.
 While each case is unique, one thing remains constant: cybersecurity in M&A’s growing importance in reducing risks related to the transaction.

-Traditionally, due diligence processes focused on scrutiny of long-established areas such as legal, finance, operations, business contracts, etc., with cyber risks not yet fully prioritized in acquisitions or divestments.
-According to Aon, as of 2020, only 10% of merger transactions involved cybersecurity in the due diligence phase.
-This number is expected to rise in the coming years as cyber becomes an ever-increasing topic among C-level executives and company boards.
+Traditionally, due diligence processes in mergers and acquisitions focused on scrutinizing long-established areas such as legal, finance, operations, business contracts, etc., with cyber risks not fully prioritized.
+However, with the increase in cybercrime and many prominent attacks on companies undergoing M&A processes, cybersecurity due diligence has become an urgent topic among C-level executives and company boards.

-Cybersecurity, as part of the due diligence process, helps organizations uncover any cyber risks, exposures, and liabilities; it serves as input to understand the cost of remediation and can influence the valuation or even change the course of the deal.
+This process is crucial for identifying potential vulnerabilities, threats, liabilities and cyber risks that may be inherited as part of a merger.
+It serves as input to understand the cost of remediation and can influence the valuation or even change the course of the deal.
 Such assessments are crucial to provide additional insights into negotiations and reduce risks that could emerge down the line once the transaction is complete.
+We can distinguish three main areas in which cybersecurity due diligence assessments are performed:

-While several factors had led to this data leak, what could have prevented it was a more thorough cybersecurity assessment.
 The due diligence process can be implemented at various stages of an M&A deal.
-According to a 2019 study by Forescout, 38% of respondents (senior manager-level IT and Business decision-makers) declared that they started a cybersecurity assessment already at the strategy creation step, the earliest pre-deal phase of the M&A process.
-33% did so during the target screening, 22% during diligence and evaluation stage and only 6% reported performing security assessment during the integration phase.
+According to a 2019 study by Forescout, 38% of respondents (senior manager-level IT and business decision-makers) declared that they started a cybersecurity assessment already at the strategy creation step, the earliest pre-deal phase of the M&A process.
+33% did so during the target screening, 22% during the diligence and evaluation stage, and only 6% reported performing a security assessment during the integration phase.

-Cybersecurity in M&A - When is cyber due diligence performed in the lifecycle
+When is cybersecurity due diligence performed in an M&A deal

 When is cyber due diligence performed in the mergers and acquisition lifecycle

-These results show that decision-makers have begun seeing the benefits of early cybersecurity review.
-The same study indicates that an undisclosed security issue of a sell-side can be a deal-breaker for 73% of business leaders in M&A deals.
+These results show that executives and decision-makers have begun seeing the benefits of early cybersecurity review.
+The same study indicates that an undisclosed security issue on the sell side can be a deal-breaker for 73% of business leaders in M&A deals.

 How is technical cybersecurity due diligence for M&A performed?